The Netherlands is part of the European Union. Within the EU, the General Data Protection Regulation (GDPR) is enforced.

 During a first meeting with a prospect you should expect that this topic will be discussed.
 In addition to preparing a presentation on services offered, it is imperative to address the GDPR issue.
 This will give your prospect confidence that you are aware of the regulations and that you are complying with them.

 If you do business with a company in the Netherlands and your activities include the processing of personal data, you must draw up a processing agreement.
-More information about the content of the agreement can be found at here.
+More information about the content of the agreement can be found here →.

-Here you find a template of a processor’s agreement.
+Here is a template → of a processor’s agreement.

 Due to tax legislation relating to chain liability, a customer is responsible for the payment of payroll taxes of his service providers.
 So if a service provider does not pay its payroll taxes, the customer will have to pay these taxes.